Eknous-P/unscope/README.md

 ### Getting the libraries

-Currently unscope requires the ALSA and Pulseaudio[CONFIRM] development libraries to be installed
+Currently unscope requires the ALSA and Pulseaudio development libraries to be installed

 [TODO: PER-DISTRO INSTRUCTIONS]